karthikakurup13/Face-Recognition/Introduction.md

 # Commands:
 ### 1.Initialize directory :
-git init
-initializes your directory to work with git and makes a local repository. .git folder is made
+git init -> initializes your directory to work with git and makes a local repository. .git folder is made
-OR
+# If link Present
-git clone <http_url>
-This is done if we have an existing git repository.
+git clone <http_url> -> This is done if we have an existing git repository.

 ### 2.change into the `repo` directory/to move to ur repository
 cd repo